-Bed Bug Heat Treatments in private homes is much easier.
-When you are helping a family recover from an infestation typically you have a good idea where the bed bugs came from, there is less individuals so there is less opportunity to re-infest with bedbugs and its usually a cooperative effort to exterminate the population in one treatment.
+Bed Bug Heat Treatments in private homes are much easier.
+When you are helping a family recover from an infestation typically have a good idea where the bed bugs came from, there are fewer individuals so there is less opportunity to re-infest with bedbugs, and it’s usually a cooperative effort to exterminate the population in one treatment.
 We provided one heat treatment to a family after Christmas.
-Unfortunately they had about 20 family members over for the Holiday.
+Unfortunately, they had about 20 family members over for the Holiday.
 Guess where everyone put their coats?
 That’s right on the bed in the master bedroom right where the bed bugs had been reproducing for several months.
 We ended up having to treat three other homes.
 Everyone cooperated, all homes were inspected by canine and we had climb-ups installed, and everyone’s home had the issue eliminated through the use of heat.
-Bed Bug Heat Treatments WORK!
-You just have to know how to do it right, make sure you are taking into account all the possibilities of spread, eliminate any possibility of reinfestation (as humanly possible) and treat it properly.
+Thermal Treatments Work!
+You just have to know how to do it right, make sure you are taking into account all the possibilities of spread, eliminate any possibility of reinfestation (as humanly possible), and treat it properly.